aws/sagemaker-inference-toolkit/README.rst

     model_server.start_model_server(handler_service=HANDLER_SERVICE)

-The ``HANDLER_SERVICE`` is a string literal that points to the Python path of a Python file that will be executed by the model server for incoming invocation requests.
-This Python script is responsible for handling incoming data and passing it on to the engine for inference.
-The Python file should define a ``handle`` method that acts as an entry point for execution, this function will be invoked by the model server on a inference request.

-For more information on how to define your ``HANDLER_SERVICE`` file, see `Custom Service <https://github.com/awslabs/mxnet-model-server/blob/master/docs/custom_service.md>`__.

-`Here is a complete example <https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/multi_model_bring_your_own>`__ of using the SageMaker Inference Toolkit in your own container for deployment to a Multi-Model Endpoint.
+`Here is a complete example <https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/multi_model_bring_your_own>`__ demonstrating usage of the SageMaker Inference Toolkit in your own container for deployment to a Multi-Model Endpoint.

+The `Amazon SageMaker Developer Guide <https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-code.html>`__ explains how SageMaker interacts with a Docker container that runs your own inference code for hosting services.
+Use this information to write inference code and create a Docker image.

 License
 -------